-Lexis Library International is available onsite to academic library members (offsite access is academic for IALS students, staff and fellows) and contains the Unannotated Statutes of Malaysia (in English).
+Lexis+ International is available onsite to academic library members (offsite access is available for IALS students, staff and fellows) and contains the Unannotated Statutes of Malaysia (in English).
 The Unannotated Statutes of Malaysia includes Principal Acts, Subsiduary Legislations, Pre 1967 Ordinances, Bills and Amendments.

 Each of the thirteen Malaysian states has its own state legislative assembly which has the power to enact state laws.
 (The three federal territories of Kuala Lumpar, Putrajaya and Labuan do not have state assemblies and are governed directly by the federal government).
 State laws only apply in the particular state and the Constitution states that a federal law shall prevail over any inconsistent state laws, including sharia laws.

 IALS has consolidated State Enactments in hard copy from 1959-1974 (at GM4.E.6) and consolidated State Subsidiary Legislation from 1951-1978 (at GM4.E.8).

 Malaysia Central provides links to each of the states' government websites, some of which publish state legislation.
 Those that do are linked below.